Ion Gheorghe Maurer: Early life, family, and education

-Listed in his birth certificate as Jean Georges Maurer, he was born in Bucharest to an Alsatian father of German descent and a French mother with petit-bourgeois background.
-He completed studies in law at the University of Bucharest in 1923, after which he pursued graduate studies at the Sorbonne in Paris.
-Upon returning to Romania, he became an attorney, practicing law in Sighișoara, then serving as public prosecutor and later judge.
-In 1932 he went to Bucharest as counsel for several large banks.
+Listed in his birth certificate as Jean Georges Maurer, he was born in Bucharest to an Alsatian father of German descent and a French mother with a petit-bourgeois background.
+He completed his law degree at the University of Bucharest in 1923, after which he pursued graduate studies at the Sorbonne in Paris.
+Upon returning to Romania, he became an attorney, practicing law in Sighișoara, then serving as a public prosecutor and later as judge.
+In 1932 he went to Bucharest to work as counsel for several large banks.

 The first wife was named Dana Gavrilovici, according to other sources, Lucreția.
-She was older than he and had two daughters with him as well as a son from her first marriage, Alexandru Niculescu, who became an officer.
+She was older than him and had two daughters with him as well as a son from her first marriage, Alexandru Niculescu, who became an officer.
 He remarried in 1949 to Elena (Lili) Stănescu, ex-wife of his friend N. D. Cocea and with whom he had a son, Jean Maurer, who lives in Munich.
 His wife died a year before his death, but fearing a heart attack his son kept this fact a secret, so Maurer died believing his wife was still alive and being treated in a hospital.